Close Menu

 Q: Are there any hot springs in Japan that are open during the winter?

 A: Yes, there are several hot springs in Japan that are open during the winter.
 Many hot springs, or onsen, are open year-round, including during the winter months.
 Some popular hot springs include the Kusatsu Onsen in Gunma Prefecture, the Yunessun hot springs in Hakone, and the Gora Kadan hot springs in Hakone.
 These hot springs offer a relaxing and rejuvenating experience, perfect for warming up on a cold winter day.
-(See Also: Best Time to Visit Stavanger?
-Discover Norway’s Hidden Gem)
+(See Also: The Best Time to Visit the Galapagos Islands – Peak Wildlife Season)

 Q: Can I visit Japan in winter if I’m not a fan of cold weather?